Navigraph/msfs-navigation-data-interface/README.md

 3. Run `npm i` the first time you build, in order to install dependencies
 4. Run `npm run build` to build into the `PackageSources` folder of the aircraft sample (or `npm run dev` to build into the `Packages` folder of the aircraft and listen to changes in the source).
 5. Make sure the WASM module is included in the `panel` folder!
 Look at either [Including in Your Aircraft](#including-in-your-aircraft) or [Building the WASM Module Yourself](#building-the-wasm-module-yourself) for info on that
-6. Open the `examples/aircraft/NavdataInterfaceAircraftProject.xml` file in the simulator and build there
+6. Open the `examples/aircraft/NavigationDataInterfaceAircraftProject.xml` file in the simulator and build there

 ## Building the WASM Module Yourself

 1. [Download](https://www.docker.com/products/docker-desktop/) Docker Desktop
 2. Run `npm run build:wasm` (must be on Windows)
    - This will take a while to download and build the first time, but subsequent runs will be quicker
-3. The compiled WASM module will be copied to `out` **and** `examples/aircraft/PackageSources/SimObjects/Airplanes/Navigraph_Navdata_Interface_Aircraft/panel`
+3. The compiled WASM module will be copied to `out` **and** `examples/aircraft/PackageSources/SimObjects/Airplanes/Navigraph_Navigation_Data_Interface_Aircraft/panel`

-## Interfacing with the navdata gauge manually
+## Interfacing with the gauge manually

-The navdata interface acts as its own WASM gauge in sim, so in order to communicate with it, you must use the [CommBus](https://docs.flightsimulator.com/html/Programming_Tools/WASM/Communication_API/Communication_API.htm).
+The navigation data interface acts as its own WASM gauge in sim, so in order to communicate with it, you must use the [CommBus](https://docs.flightsimulator.com/html/Programming_Tools/WASM/Communication_API/Communication_API.htm).

 The gauge communicates using the following event names: